-where $\mathbf{p}(t)$ is the position along the ray in terms of t, $\mathbf{a}$ is the origin of the ray, and $\vec{\mathbf{b}}$ is the direction of the ray.
-If $\mathbf{a}$ and $\vec{\mathbf{b}}$ are equal then comparisons can done using values of t, and the object corresponding to the smallest value is t is treated as the closest object.
-If the direction vector used is normalized and $\mathbf{a}$ is the same, the units of t between pixels are uniform and can be used in operations together.
+where $\mathbf{p}(t)$ is the position along the ray in terms of t, \mathbf{a} is the origin of the ray, and $\vec{\mathbf{b}}$ is the direction of the ray.
+Ray intersection routines determine for each object the smallest value of t such that the ray intersects.
+The object corresponding to the smallest value of t is treated as the closest object.
+If $\vec{\mathbf{b}}$ is normalized and \mathbf{a} is the same for each pixel, the units of t between pixels are uniform and can be used in operations together without further computation.
 The values of t for each pixel can be thought of as a depth value; the collection of all t's as a depth buffer.
-While the depth buffer does not need to be explicitly stored during the process of generating the ray traced image, the information is already computed as part of the ray tracing process and can be cached for later use.
-Figure 4.1 shows an example of the depth buffer and image used to generate it.
+While the depth buffer does not need to be explicitly stored during the process of generating the ray traced image, the information is already computed as part of the ray tracing process and can be saved in memory for later use.
+Figure 4.1 shows an example of the depth buffer and the image used to generate it.